 Expansion to areas outside of Kansas City became part of the growth strategy of the company.
 In 1990, controlling interest of Minneapolis-based Witcher Construction was acquired.
 In 1992, Drake Construction Company in Portland, Oregon became part of the team.
 In the late 1990's, LTB Contractors, Inc. of Houston was acquired and then Hughes/Smith, Inc., a Colorado Springs-based general contractor.
 January 2000 witnessed the acquisition of Atlanta's R. J. Griffin & Company General Contractors.

 These acquisitions rounded out the JE Dunn Construction Company team.
-In 2015, we were ranked the tenth largest general building contractor in the United States.
+Today we are among the top 15 largest domestic building contractors in the United States.

 Rankings & Revenue